Avoiding the “Back To School Blues”

 It’s back.
 That dreaded time of year when our kids hang their heads and have to accept the harsh reality that summer break is officially over.
-It’s easy for us grown-ups to dismiss this unwelcomed transition, reasoning that the kids need to get over their state of shock because hey, let’s face it, they don’t know what real problems are until they have to walk five miles to school in the snow, right?
-The truth is, however, as much as we’d hate to admit it to our pastors and children’s ministry directors, the beginning of the school year holds unique challenges for us as teachers as well.
-The good news is that we can overcome the “beginning-of-the-year-blues” and go on to have a successful Sunday School year.
+It’s easy for us to dismiss this unwelcome transition, reasoning that the kids need to get over their state of shock because hey, let’s face it, they don’t know what real problems are until they have to walk five miles to school in the snow, right?
+The truth is, however, as much as we sometimes hate to admit it, the beginning of the school year holds unique challenges for us as teachers as well.
+The good news is that we can overcome the “back to school blues” and go on to have a successful Sunday School year.

 The start of the school year can be especially overwhelming to the church Bible teacher.
 After a summer of teaching classes with a scarcity of children due to summer vacations and other getaways, our classrooms become flooded with students once again.
 The very thought of it can cause even Faithful Francis or Sanctified Susie to grow a bit anxious.
 This is why preparation is key.

 If at all possible, try to minimize any undue stress by giving yourself ample time to look over your lesson plan before Sunday morning.
 The more time you give yourself, the more time you’ll be able to master the content and research fun additions to your lesson.
 You’ll also have time to get any questions you have answered, compile resources, and recruit the support you’ll need to pull off an amazing lesson.
 By the end of the lesson, you and your students will be glad you took the extra time.